nichtich/wikidata-taxonomy/README.md

     -Venus (Q313)
 ```

-Classes that ocurr at muliple places in the taxonomy (multihierarchy) are
+Classes that occur at multiple places in the taxonomy (multihierarchy) are
 marked like in the following example:

 ```sh